 - 1 This publication contains detailed results from the quarterly Building Activity Survey.
 Each issue includes revisions to the previous quarter.
 Therefore data for the latest quarter should be considered to be preliminary only. - 2 The statistics are compiled on the basis of returns collected from builders and other individuals and organisations engaged in building activity.
-The quarterly survey consists of two components: - a sample survey of private sector house building activity involving new house construction or alterations and additions valued at \$10,000 or more to houses; - a complete enumeration of jobs involving construction of new residential buildings other than private sector houses, all alterations and additions to residential buildings (other than private sector houses) with an approval value of \$10,000 or more, and all non-residential building jobs with an approval value of \$50,000 or more. - 3 Prior to the September quarter 1990, the cut-off for inclusion of non-residential building jobs (both new and alterations and additions) was \$30,000 or more, while prior to the September quarter 1985 it was \$10,000 or more.
-Care should be taken in interpreting data for specific classes of non-residential building. - 4 The use of sample survey techniques in the Building Activity Survey means that reliable estimates of private sector house building activity, including alterations and additions to houses, are generally only available at the State, Territory and Australia levels.
-However, estimates for capital city Statistical Divisions can be made available.
-Also, data for regions below State and Territory level are available from the building approvals series and from the monthly series of dwelling unit commencements compiled for South Australia and Western Australia by the Australian Bureau of Statistics (ABS).
-Unlike data in this publication compiled from the Building Activity Survey, the series for smaller geographic areas are based on information reported by local and other government authorities.
+The quarterly survey consists of two components: - a sample survey of private sector house building activity involving new house construction or alterations and additions valued at \$10,000 or more to houses; - a complete enumeration of jobs involving construction of new residential buildings other than private sector houses, all alterations and additions to residential buildings (other than private sector houses) with an approval value of \$10,000 or more, and all non-residential building jobs with an approval value of \$50,000 or more. - 3 From the September quarter 1990, only non-residential building jobs (both new and alterations and additions) with an approval value of \$50,000 (previously \$30,000) or more are included in the survey. - 4 The use of sample survey techniques in the Building Activity Survey means that reliable estimates of private sector house building activity, including alterations and additions to houses, are generally only available at the State, Territory and Australia levels.
+The Northern Territory has been completely enumerated since the June quarter 1991 and small area data are available on request.
+Also, data for regions below State and Territory level are available from the building approvals series and from the monthly series of dwelling unit commencements compiled for South Australia and Western Australia by the ABS.
+Unlike data in this publication compiled from the Building Activity Survey, the series for smaller geographic areas are based on information reported by local government and other reporting authorities.